LiamRM/ReaderQuizzer/readme.md

 ## :dart: To-do
+- [ ] Create a tooltip that outlines question types.
 - [x] Generate BOTH comprehension and analysis questions on server
 - [x] Correctly position questions to the right of the PDF Viewer at 100% view
 - [x] Separate answers from questions (each written to new line)